-In a rapidly growing freelance industry, job descriptions are still the best way to find the right candidate.
-It’s how you write them that has changed.
+In a rapidly growing freelance industry, a job description is still the best way to find the right candidate.
+It’s how you write a job description that has changed.

-To make sure your job description is being noticed, you need to change the way you write it.
+To make sure your job description is being noticed, you need to change how you write it.

-This shift in how JD’s are consumed can be easy to miss because, from an employer’s point of view, it can feel easier than ever to get applicants.
-If you’ve ever put up a role on Freelancer.com, for example, you’ll likely have been bombarded with responses.
-The problem is that the quality of these replies was likely very low.
+This shift in how JDs are consumed can be easy to miss because, from an employer’s point of view, it can feel easier than ever to get applicants.
+If you’ve ever put up a role on Freelancer.com, for example, you’ve likely been bombarded with responses.
+The problem is that the quality of these replies can be very low.

-So, let me clear on who will find this article useful.
 If you’re looking for a junior developer to complete a simple, low-level task, then posting a basic job description on Freelancer or Upwork might be the best fit for you.
-If, on the other hand, you are looking for a talented technical candidate with strong communication skills, who is ready to take on the development of a core project area – then you’ll need to take a different approach.
+If, on the other hand, you are looking for a talented technical candidate with strong communication skills who is ready to take on development of a core project area – then you’ll need to take a different approach.

 No one knows your role better than you do, so spend time thinking about how that role will be structured.
-Great developers think logically and clearly.
-If your job description feels hurried and incoherent, it likely won’t resonate with them.
+Great developers think logically and clearly, so if your job description feels hurried and incoherent, it likely won’t resonate with them.

 Stay away from hybrid roles